From where to get a good deal on used vehicles to how to get new license plates, here’s what you need to know about buying a car in Mexico.

 In 2022, after toying with the idea for about a year, we got serious about buying a car in Mexico.

 Our new apartment in Guadalajara came with two spots in the parking garage, and our current proximity to the coast makes road trips much more attractive.
+In my opinion, you don’t need a car to live in Guadalajara (especially if you work from home), but it’s definitely nice to have.

 One big reason that people decide to purchase their own vehicle is because they have pets.
 In Mexico, taxis, Ubers, buses and other forms of public transportation generally don’t allow animals.